zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

   int left = digitalRead(leftIR);  // 0: Obstructed   1: Empty
   int right = digitalRead(rightIR);
   int edge = digitalRead (bottomIR);
-  int backleft = digitalRead (blIR);
+  //MODIFICATION: assigning motor instructions to interpretation of the back IR Obstacle sensors' information int backleft = digitalRead (blIR);
   int backright = digitalRead (brIR);
   int speed = 150;
-  int spin = 3000;
+  //MODIFICATION: the robot will turn at a faster speed to do a 180 spin in about the same time it takes for the robot to do a normal (forward-facing) turn. int spin = 3000;

-  if (edge){
+//MODIFICATION: all the delays are personalized to the instruction because spins require longer delay. if (edge){
     stopMove();
     Serial.println(edge);